 Figure Legends

 Figure 1 RAO30°.
 A: The left main trunk originates from the left coronary sinus, and the left anterior descending artery runs normally.
 The left circumflex artery gives blood supply to the left myocardium, and then to the right myocardium through the right coronary sulcus; B: No right coronary artery was found after repeated attempts.
-LAD: Left anterior descending artery; LCX: left circumflex artery.
+LAD: Left anterior descending artery; LCX: Left circumflex artery.